Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     1. Since `bulk_to_slabs_flow` is a `Flow` and not a `Task`, we do not call `.submit()` on it and did not need to wrap it with a `@task` decorator.

     2. Since `bulk_to_slabs_flow` returns a list of `PrefectFuture` objects (one for each slab), we have to call `.result()` on each. didn't need to wrap `bulk_to_slabs_flow` with a `@python_app` decorator because it is simply a collection of `PythonApp` objects and is already returning an `AppFuture`.

-    In this example, all the individual tasks are run as separate jobs, which is more efficient.

 ## Learn More